PrimePP/interior-design/readme.md

 ![ImageThumbnail](./10.png)
 ***
 ### Project details
 This project is a landing page for interior design consultant.
-It is a purely responsive design , created for Desktop , mobile , and tablet usage.
+It is a purely responsive design , created for Desktop ,  and tablet usage.
 Only UI is developed for this project for this project, functionality is not .

 ***